A Medical Appointment Tracker for busy mums

 1. General GP Check-up

 Every year or so (your family doctor will confirm the frequency), it’s a good idea to have an overall check-up with your general practitioner.
-For women, this could include blood pressure, cholesterol, weight (BMI) and thyroid checks.
+For women, this may include blood pressure, cholesterol, weight (BMI), blood tests, and thyroid checks.

 2. Dental Clean & check-up

-Apart from preventing tooth decay and gum disease, ongoing and poor dental hygiene can also lead to greater health risks.
+Ongoing poor dental hygiene may lead to greater health risks in the future.
+It’s important to have regular dental cleans and check ups to prevent tooth decay and gum disease.
 It’s generally recommended that we have a dental clean and check-up every 6 months to 1 year.
 Your dentist will assess and advise you of the best frequency depending on your situation.

 3. Eye Check